metio/terraform-provider-k8s/docs/data-sources/instana_io_instana_agent_v1_manifest.md

 Optional:

-- `additional_backends` (Attributes List) These are additional backends the Instana agent will report to besidesthe one configured via the 'agent.endpointHost', 'agent.endpointPort' and 'agent.key' setting. (see [below for nested schema](#nestedatt--spec--agent--additional_backends))
+- `additional_backends` (Attributes List) These are additional backends the Instana agent will report to besides the one configured via the 'agent.endpointHost', 'agent.endpointPort' and 'agent.key' setting. (see [below for nested schema](#nestedatt--spec--agent--additional_backends))
 - `charts_url` (String) Custom agent charts url.
 - `configuration` (Attributes) Mount in a ConfigMap with Agent configuration.
 Alternative to the 'configuration_yaml' field. (see [below for nested schema](#nestedatt--spec--agent--configuration))
 - `configuration_yaml` (String) Supply Agent configuration e.g. for configuring certain Sensors.
 - `download_key` (String) The DownloadKey, sometimes known as 'sales key', that allows you to download software from Instana.
-It might be needed tospecify this in addition to the Key.
+It might be needed to specify this in addition to the Key.
-- `env` (Map of String) Use the 'env' field to set additional environment variables for the Instana Agent, for example:env:  INSTANA_AGENT_TAGS: dev
+- `env` (Map of String) Use the 'env' field to set additional environment variables for the Instana Agent, for example: env: INSTANA_AGENT_TAGS: dev
 - `host` (Attributes) Host sets a host path to be mounted as the Agent Maven repository (mainly for debugging or development purposes) (see [below for nested schema](#nestedatt--spec--agent--host))
 - `image` (Attributes) Override the container image used for the Instana Agent pods. (see [below for nested schema](#nestedatt--spec--agent--image))
-- `instana_mvn_repo_url` (String) Override for the Maven repository URL when the Agent needs to connect to a locally provided Maven repository 'proxy'Alternative to 'Host' for referencing a different Maven repo.
+- `instana_mvn_repo_url` (String) Override for the Maven repository URL when the Agent needs to connect to a locally provided Maven repository 'proxy' Alternative to 'Host' for referencing a different Maven repo.
 - `key` (String) Key is the secret token which your agent uses to authenticate to Instana's servers.
-- `keys_secret` (String) Rather than specifying the Key and optionally the DownloadKey, you can 'bring yourown secret' creating it in the namespace in which you install the 'instana-agent' andspecify its name in the 'KeysSecret' field.
-The secret you create must contain a field called 'key' and optionally onecalled 'downloadKey', which contain, respectively, the values you'd otherwise set in '.agent.key' and 'agent.downloadKey'.
+- `keys_secret` (String) Rather than specifying the Key and optionally the DownloadKey, you can 'bring your own secret' creating it in the namespace in which you install the 'instana-agent' and specify its name in the 'KeysSecret' field.
+The secret you create must contain a field called 'key' and optionally one called 'downloadKey', which contain, respectively, the values you'd otherwise set in '.agent.key' and 'agent.downloadKey'.
 - `listen_address` (String) ListenAddress is the IP addresses the Agent HTTP server will listen on.
-Normally this will just be localhost ('127.0.0.1'),the pod public IP and any container runtime bridge interfaces.
-Set 'listenAddress: *' for making the Agent listen on allnetwork interfaces.
+Normally this will just be localhost ('127.0.0.1'), the pod public IP and any container runtime bridge interfaces.
+Set 'listenAddress: *' for making the Agent listen on all network interfaces.
 - `min_ready_seconds` (Number) The minimum number of seconds for which a newly created Pod should be ready without any of its containers crashing, for it to be considered available
 - `mode` (String) Set agent mode, possible options are APM, INFRASTRUCTURE or AWS.
-KUBERNETES should not be used but instead enabled via'kubernetes.deployment.enabled: true'.
+KUBERNETES should not be used but instead enabled via 'kubernetes.deployment.enabled: true'.
 - `pod` (Attributes) Override Agent Pod specific settings such as annotations, labels and resources. (see [below for nested schema](#nestedatt--spec--agent--pod))
 - `proxy_host` (String) proxyHost sets the INSTANA_AGENT_PROXY_HOST environment variable.
 - `proxy_password` (String) proxyPassword sets the INSTANA_AGENT_PROXY_PASSWORD environment variable.